Angel-ML/angel/docs/apis/PSModel_en.md

 *  **setOplogType**

 	- **Definition**: ```def setOplogType(oplogType: String)```
-	- **Functionality**: set storage method for model delta; when using `increment`, Angel first caches the delta vector in local, by creating a local matrix of the same size as the matrix to be updated
+	- **Functionality**: set storage method for model delta; when using `increment`, Angel caches delta in local by creating a local matrix of the same size as the matrix to be updated
 	- **Parameters**:
 		- oplogType: String, currently suppoart
 			* **DENSE\_DOUBE**: use a dense, double-type matrix for storing the model delta, used when the model matrix to be updated is double-type